 Key Points:

-- Dogs can get stoned if they inhale or ingest cannabis, so keep your stash secured.
+- Dogs can get high if they inhale or ingest cannabis, so keep your stash secured.

-- Symptoms of THC toxicity in dogs may include loss of coordination, drooling, vomiting, and disorientation.
+- Symptoms of THC toxicity in dogs may include loss of coordination, drooling, vomiting, dribbling urine, and disorientation.

 - If your pup eats weed in any form, call your veterinarian immediately and be honest about what happened.

 If you’ve ever indulged in the occasional joint, bowl, or vape pen with your dog around, you may have wondered if your pup was at risk of getting a secondhand high.
-You wouldn’t be the first pet owner to experience this particular strain of paranoia — especially now that cannabis is legal in several states.
+You may also be worried about your pup accidentally snacking on your stash of edibles.
+You wouldn’t be the first pet owner to experience this particular strain of paranoia — especially now that cannabis is effectively legal in 24 states.

-Even the most responsible pet owners can be humbled by an accidental toxic ingestion incident, and getting drugs involved only makes it scarier.
-However, don’t be afraid to be honest with your vet about what your dog ate and how much.
+Even the most responsible pet owners can be humbled by an accidental toxic ingestion incident, and the situation is even scarier when drugs are involved.
+However, don’t be scared to be honest with your vet.
 They need as much information as possible to provide the best treatment they can.

-Keep reading to learn how you can keep your dog safe the next time you partake, and what to do if your pet has already gotten into your stash.
+Keep reading to learn about the signs of THC toxicity in dogs, what to do if your pet has already gotten into your stash, and how to keep your dog safe.

-You may have heard of THC, which is the active chemical in cannabis that makes you feel “high.”
-Dogs are susceptible to this chemical too, so exposure to pot smoke or ingestion of THC-infused treats can certainly affect them mentally and physically.
+You may have heard of THC, which is the psychoactive chemical in cannabis that makes you feel “high.”
+Dogs are susceptible to this chemical too, so exposure to marijuana smoke or ingestion of THC-infused treats can certainly affect their physical and mental health.

-In fact, dogs’ brains have more receptors for cannabis than ours do.
+In fact, dogs’ brains have more cannabinoid receptors than we do.
 This means canines are extra sensitive to THC (and we’re not just talking about sniffer dogs at the airport).
-A human-sized dose of marijuana will affect a dog more severely, making this issue all the more serious.
+That means a human-sized dose of marijuana will affect a dog more severely, making the risk of marijuana poisoning all the more serious.

-What do I do if my dog ingests marijuana?
+What do I do if my dog ate weed?

-If you suspect that your dog got into your stash or some leftovers on the street, the first thing to do is determine what and how much they ate.
-Did you notice that your infused chocolate bar is missing, or is your dog just acting a little strange?
-Maybe they ate a half-smoked joint on their walk, and now you don’t know what steps to take.
+Have you noticed that your cannabis-infused chocolate bar is missing, or that your dog is acting a little strange?
+Maybe they ate a half-smoked joint on their daily walk, and now you don’t know what steps to take.

-Street accidents aside, consider what’s missing from your supply and look for leftover wrappers that may contain an ingredients list.
+If it’s an incident at home, consider what’s missing from your supply and look for leftover wrappers that may contain an ingredient list.
 Your vet will want to know if your dog ingested any other dangerous ingredients, such as tobacco, chocolate, or xylitol (a preservative that’s extremely toxic to dogs).

 What are the signs of THC toxicity in dogs?

-While it might not seem that unusual for your dog to nap all day or stumble a bit, symptoms of THC toxicity can be life-threatening in severe cases — especially when edibles are involved.
-Dogs already have an increased sensitivity to THC, and the high concentrations in edibles can reach a level that is toxic for your pet.
+While it might not seem that unusual for your dog to nap all day or stumble a bit, symptoms of THC toxicity can be life-threatening in severe cases — especially when edibles or THC concentrates are involved.
+Dogs already have an increased sensitivity to THC, and the high potency of edibles can be toxic for your pet.

-Some of the most common symptoms related to THC toxicity in dogs include:
+Some of the most common symptoms of THC toxicity in dogs include:

 - Urinary incontinence or “dribbling”